sandersaares/DocumentAuthoring/docs/Content.md

 All of the commands below are to be executed in a PowerShell console (`pwsh` on Linux).

-To install the compiler, execute `Install-Module BikeshedDocumentAuthoring -AllowPrerelease`.
-You can later update it with `Update-Module BikeshedDocumentAuthoring -AllowPrerelease`.
-Specify the `-Scope CurrentUser` argument if you do not wish to create a system-wide installation.
+To install the compiler, execute `Install-Module BikeshedDocumentAuthoring -Scope CurrentUser`.
+You can later update it with `Update-Module BikeshedDocumentAuthoring`.

 To compile the document: